Gerschtli/enable-packages/README.md

     ]
 ```

+Additionally you can set whether to disable all optional packages by default on atom start before reading the enabled
+packages of the current project.
+Prevents useless disabling and enabling of the same packages on atom start with the tradeoff that, if atom starts with
+a folder not configured as project in the project manager, optional packages could be still enabled.
+If project manager is heavily used for every project, it is safe to disable this option.

-Then edit your `~/.atom/projects.cson` (from the project manager package) to add the packages, you want to enable.
+Then edit your `~/.atom/projects.cson` (from the project manager package) to add the packages, you want to enable, for example:

-For example:
 ```cson
 [
   {